Children’s and young people’s dental care

 The health check for the first year pupils pays particular attention to how the pupil takes care of their oral health and to good health habits.
 The dentist checks the condition of the permanent teeth and the bite.
 Parents or guardians are welcome to attend the check-up.

-Fifth year pupils are often undergoing what is known as the second stage when the permanent molars are coming through.
+Fifth-year pupils are often undergoing what is known as the second stage of teething when the permanent molars are coming through.
 During the check-ups for fifth year pupils, they are told about regular brushing, eating habits, sweets and soft drinks.

 During the check-ups for eight year pupils, attention is also paid to the possible experimental use of alcohol, tobacco and drugs.
 Young people may have plaque which is removed during the check-up.
 The clinic advises young people how to use floss, and to prevent plaque.